 - 1/3 cup sprinkles

-- Mix shortening powdered sugar, water and vanilla together in bowl with mixer until smooth.
+- Mix the butter, powdered sugar, water and vanilla together in bowl with mixer until smooth.
 Add in sprinkles and mix until combined.

 - Roll frosting into balls using 1 teaspoon of mixture each.
 Place on a lined pan and freeze for 1 hour.